Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

 ##  Understanding common concepts in Microsoft Purview

-Please refer to the following resources on the different permissions in Microsoft Purview:
+Please refer to the following resources on the different features in Microsoft Purview:

 - [Scans and ingestion \| Microsoft